Klonoscopy/gorps.world/docs/wiki/gettingstarted.md

 <img src="../assets/textures/item/gorp.png" class="wiki-item"></img>
 **Gorp**

-The star of the show is this green, lovable, bean-shaped creature, Gorp.
+The star of the show is this green, lovable, bean-shaped creature named Gorp.
 Despite his handsome charm, Gorp isn't food.
 Instead, he is a multi-purpose consumable made of biological organic matter.
 This means Gorp is alive!

 ## Your First Steps